FastOpticalSpectrum/FOS/README.md

 VF: 60
 Dist: 45
 ```
-An example input file is provided (input.txt) which shows examples of different simulation features.
+An example input file is provided (input.txt) in the example folder which shows examples of different simulation features.

 ## Output files
 There will be an output file generated for each simulation ran.
 Each file will be named the output file prefix followed by the simulation number.
 For example, using the above input file the output files would be test1.txt and test2.txt.
 Each of these files will have 5 columns, the wavelength, specular reflectance, diffuse reflectance, absortance, and transmittance.